 Aerial lifts make it possible for workers to repair, maintain, and improve everything from urban landscapes to actual landscaping projects.
 They help with repairing utility lines, trimming trees, and maintaining buildings.
 However, aerial lifts, like cherry pickers and bucket trucks, also contribute to the number of work-related injuries and fatalities in our communities.
 Around two dozen workers die each year from aerial lifts, and that’s just in the construction industry.
 If you work with aerial lifts, you need to know how to prevent accidents with the most important aerial lift safety tips from the experts.

 With that in mind, the aerial lift safety experts at CertifyMeOnline.net put together this list of boom lift safety tips, recommended work practices, lifting safety tips, OSHA approved policies, and much more.

 If your company needs more than just crane lifting safety tips, or you’re not sure about current OSHA compliance, register today and put your safety concerns to rest.
-Along with boom lift safety tips & tricks, our training provides 100% compliant training.
+Along with boom lift safety tips and tricks, our training provides 100% OSHA-compliant training.
 In the event of an accident, OSHA will review training records.
 Ensure your company meets all OSHA requirements with CertifyMeOnline.net!